img-3

 Also with any cloud-based hub solution, the latency involved in transacting this simple automation would be noticeable under the best of circumstances.

 Integrating devices via the cloud works just fine.
 However, do keep in mind that means when something happens in the house.
 Let’s say you open the door and you want the WiFi lights to turn on.
 The lock has to connect to your router, send a message to a cloud server, then it has to send a message to IFTTT.
 It then has to send a message to the cloud server for the lights.
-Then, the message goes back down to your house and the light turns on.
-Some days that might all happen quickly.
-Other days, not so much.
-Lots of moving pieces when there’s a network, WiFi and 3 cloud servers in the mix.

 At the same time, we might consider a few things.